Now that’s a tough question.

 My favourite in this context is Belvedere, simply for the view across the lake toward Upper Belvedere palace.

 The vista took my breath away when I first saw it and feels almost like a fairytale.
 You quite expect some Disney princess to suddenly appear on a sleigh pulled by animated frogs.
-(This has yet to happen.)
+(This has, however, yet to happen.)

 (The Christkindlmarkt occupies the square in front of the Rathaus)

-- The Christkindlmarkt on the Rathausplatz has the neogothic Rathaus city hall.
-An illuminated wooded park also surrounds the market
+- The Christkindlmarkt on the Rathausplatz has the neogothic Rathaus city hall, whose façade recently completed a 10+ year renovation so looks rather pristine.
+A small illuminated wooded park also surrounds the market

 - The market on Maria-Theresien-Platz square has two gorgeous 19th-century museum buildings, the Burgtor gates and the Museumsquartier complex around it (with a large monument to Empress Maria Theresa as a centrepiece)

 In the very centre of town, the market on Stephansplatz curls around Stephansdom cathedral.
-And the small k.u.k.
-Weihnachtsmarkt sits on Michaelerplatz square next to, for example, the great domed entrance to the Hofburg palace complex and the gothic St Michael’s church.
+And the small Freyung market looks rather nice tucked away against the abbey walls of Schottenstift.

-All the above look really rather impressive at night, when the surrounding architecture lights up, too.
+All the above appear really rather impressive at night, when the surrounding architecture lights up, too.

 (The Art Advent market on Karlsplatz remains unbeaten for product diversity and quality)

-You can find unique gifts at pretty much any market.
-However, two locations fill this niche particularly well:
+You find unique gifts at pretty much any market.
+However, four locations fill this niche particularly well:

-- The Am Hof market also has a self-contained arts and crafts section with a strong artistic feel to it
+- The Am Hof market also has a small self-contained arts and crafts section with an artistic feel to it

-- The Schönbrunn market impresses me each year: lots of tremendous quality arts and crafts
+- The Schönbrunn market impresses me each year, too: lots of tremendous quality arts and crafts.
+We have new organisers in 2024, but I’m hopeful the quality will remain

 (Ceramic decorations at the Christmas market on Karlsplatz)